petergridge/Irrigation-V5/README.md

 * *repeat* defines the number of watering cycles to run

 ### Pump or master solenoid
 You can optionally define a pump/master soleniod to turn on concurrently with the zone.
 The pump class then monitors the zones that require it and will remain active during zone transitions.
-The will shut off a few seconds after a zone has completed alowing a smooth transition between zones.
-The pump class only monitors during a program run cycle.
+The pump will shut off a few seconds after a zone has completed alowing a smooth transition between zones.
+The pump is only started and monitored when water in started by the custom control.

 ### Zone Group
 You can optionally configure zones to run concurrently.